Psykotikism/Mutant_Tanks/README.md

 		// 1: ON
 		"Bomb Rock Break"				"0"

-		// The Super Tank can throw Boomers.
-		// 0: OFF
-		// 1: ON
-		"Boomer Throw"					"0"

 		// The Super Tank can throw cars at survivors.
 		// 0: OFF
 		// 1: ON
 		"Car Throw Ability"				"0"

-		// The Super Tank can throw Chargers.
-		// Only available in Left 4 Dead 2.
-		// 0: OFF
-		// 1: ON
-		"Charger Throw"					"0"

-		// The Super Tank can throw Tanks.
-		// 0: OFF
-		// 1: ON
-		"Clone Throw"					"0"

 		// The Super Tank can spawn common infected.
 		// 0: OFF